 Whether near or far, the church will continue to . . .

-- We will continue to worship together even while physically apart through live streaming and by preserving the services on various platforms (church website, Second on the Mount podcasts, YouTube channel, Facebook).
+- We will continue to worship in person and online through live streaming and by preserving the services on various platforms (church website, Second on the Mount podcasts, YouTube channel, Facebook).

-- For information on and safety protocols regarding the reopening of on-site worship, please visit our WORSHIP TIMES page.
-For the time being, the sanctuary capacity has been set at 200 attendees.
+- For information on safety protocols regarding on-site worship, please visit our WORSHIP TIMES page.

 Seek truth through education:

 - Weekly Sunday School lessons and Small Group studies are offered for all ages on a variety of platforms including hybrid in person and via Zoom, and on YouTube.
 New episodes continue to be produced for the Child of God with The Rev. Elizabeth Link podcast.
 Contact the church for more information.

 Provide a witness of God’s kingdom to the world: